mike-swart/BlockFile/README.md

 In order to run this code, must be running `docker-compose up -d` in the [blockstack-todos repo](https://github.com/blockstack/blockstack-todos).
++ `blockstack_integration_test_api_password` is the password to use in advanced settings.
++ Note: It is not necessary to buy a username for this application to run.
+To save time you can skip this setp in the *blockstack-todos* setup

 # Getting Started and Running in Browser
-+ run `npm run start`.
-This will run on localhost:5000

 ### Important Note
 Run all code in the browser in an incognito window.
 Blockstack's underlying api caches information, which makes it difficult to undo changes.

++ run npm install ngrok

++ run `npm run start`.
+This will run on localhost:5000

 + Clicking on the *Sign In with BlockStack* button in the app will take you to their website.
 The address will look something like
 `https://blockstack.org/auth?authRequest=` with a long string of letters and numbers after the "=" sign.
 Delete the `https://blockstack.org` part of the URL and replace it with `localhost:8888`, which is the port that the docker container for their API will be running on.
 The whole URL will now look like `localhost:8888/auth?authRequest=` with the long string following.